bhatt-rushi/RoadConnect/README.md

 **Pre-Processing & Data Integration**

   * [ ] **Road Elevation Filter:** Develop and implement a filter to smoothen road elevation profiles to handle noise.
-  * [ ] **Integrate Road Processing:** Integrate experimental notebook code for automated road surface extraction and segmentation into the main program.
+  * [ ] **Integrate Road Processing:** Integrate module for automated road surface extraction and segmentation into the main program.
-  * [ ] **Integrate DEM Automation:** Integrate experimental notebook code for automated downloading and caching of DEM data.
+  * [ ] **Integrate DEM Automation:** Integrate module for automated downloading and caching of DEM data.
   * [ ] **Add Field Data:** Populate the configuration with real road types and erosion rates from field studies.

 **Model Feature Enhancements**